roosterrichard/acctutor/index.md

 with you.
 Please refer below to the <a href="#Table">list</a> of subjects each tutor is good with and the schedule for days and times.

 To use this service, you must provide your __ACC email address__.
 A tutor will not be able to help you if you do not provide a valid ACC email address.
-A Webcam and microphone is encouraged but not required to use this service.
 To connect for more advanced problems, a tutor will ask to start a google Meet session via your ACC email address to enable screensharing.